charlottesville-syllabus/charlottesville-syllabus.github.io/_annotations/there-is-only-one-side.md

 ---
 layout: annotation
-title: There is Only One Side to the Story of Charlottesville: Five Lessons from what could prove a decisive moment
+title: "There is Only One Side to the Story of Charlottesville: Five Lessons from what could prove a decisive moment"
 creator:
   - Perriello, Tom
 publication: Slate